 1. INCREASES AWARENESS

 My number one reason to talk about world affairs with my son is to increase his awareness of the world.
 He may not completely understand the nuances of world affairs, but that doesn’t stop him from asking questions.
 It is never too early to get the little ones knowledgeable and smart about the world.
-It is a also a great way for them to start understanding early on that people are different, but also similar in many ways, and being different does not equate to being bad.
+It is a also a great way for them to start understanding early on that people are different, but also similar in many ways.
+Being different does not equate to being bad.
+It is a wonderful way to show them the door is open for communication and help them develop a more global perspective.

 2. INCREASES READING SKILLS